TUDA-MUST/ChrisBox/BUILDING_INSTRUCTIONS.md

 </p>

 Then connect the Nextion display to the ChrisBox PCB.
 An ordered Nextion display contains a cable with on JST XH connector (the white 4x1 connector) and four Dupont connectors (the black 1x1 connectors).
 Connect the JST XH connector to the display.
-You can connect the Dupont cables on the ChrisBox PCB, or you can shorten the cables and add crimp connectins for another JST XH connector.
+You can connect the Dupont cables on the ChrisBox PCB, or you can shorten the cables and add crimp connections for another JST XH connector.
 This is what is used here on the picture.
 The JST XH connector fits directly onto the ChrisBox PCB.
 Anyway, connect GND to GND, 5V to 5V and RX to TX and the other way around.
 Place the shielding cover onto the shielding frame on the PCB.